 One stellar feature of this app is that it provides users with research.
-The data that you can pick up from the said research may help you find the next big coin or plan your investment strategy.
+The data you can pick up from the said research may help you find the next big coin or plan your investment strategy.
 Moreover, CoinStats doubles as a wallet that allows you to buy coins with Apple Pay or your debit card.

-*CRYPTOCURRENCY MARKET CAP MEANING: Also known as crypto market capitalization, the crypto market cap is simply the total value of a cryptocurrency.
+*Meaning of cryptocurrency market cap: Also known as crypto market capitalization, the crypto market cap is simply the total value of a cryptocurrency.
 You can arrive at this value by multiplying the coin’s price with the number of coins being circulated.

 How to Choose the Right Crypto App or Platform

 Get ready to invest in crypto with the right set of apps.
 But first, do your due diligence and make sure the apps actually suit your goals and expertise.